 - Items: None.

-The current time in RuneScape is 10:19 AM and the portal to reach Nyiriki has spawned!
+The current time in RuneScape is 05:53 PM and the portal to reach Nyiriki has not spawned yet.
+It will respawn in approximately 7 minutes.

 Nyiriki spawns every hour at various different Hunter locations.
 When he appears, the ground will shake several times and you will find him standing next to a hole in the ground.